 For many families, having someone come to their home to care for their child or children is an attractive child care arrangement.
 Many people prefer the individual attention for their child, especially for infants.
 Parents can have child care when they need it, rather than adhering to the schedule of a center or family child care home, which is especially beneficial to parents who work long or unusual schedules.
 Parents do not have to spend time transporting their child to and from care, and children have the benefit of being in familiar surroundings.
-For families with several children, often hiring an individual to come into the home costs less than paying for child care outside the home.
+For families with several children, hiring an individual to come into the home may cost less than paying for child care outside the home.

 This information is provided as a service to parents who are considering the option of hiring an in-home child care provider.
-We know that searching for someone to come into your home to care for your child can be a very stressful experience, and we hope that this information will be helpful to you.
+We know that searching for someone to come into your home to care for your child can be a very stressful experience.
+Finding the right person can be a wonderful partnership and we hope that this information will be helpful to you.